Sean Williams (ethnomusicologist): Books

 She has served as a council and board member of the Society for Ethnomusicology, in which she served as Second Vice President, is a participant in the Special Interest Group on Celtic Music, and was formerly on the board of the Society for Asian Music; she belongs to several other academic societies.
-As part of the Irish Cultural Society of the Pacific Northwest, she helps to host the Sean-nós Northwest Festival in Olympia, Washington every spring.
 She has a Facebook profile called Captain Grammar Pants, in which she posts tips on grammar, punctuation, capitalization, spelling, and etymology.

-Sean Williams is also a musician; she plays numerous Indonesian and Brazilian instruments along with the classical guitar, Irish fiddle, and banjo.
+Sean Williams is also a musician; she plays numerous Irish, Indonesian, and Brazilian instruments along with the classical guitar, fiddle, and banjo.
 She sings in Irish, English, Portuguese, Indonesian, and Sundanese.
-In the summers she sometimes teaches at adult music camps.